EliaRitzmann/ransom-note-generator/README.md

 **Object**

-With the RansomNote object, you have the flexibility to set your own default values for the entire instance.
+With the RansomNote object, you have the flexibility to set your own [RansomNoteOptions](##InterfaceRansomNoteOptions) for the entire instance.
 This feature allows you to define default settings once during instantiation, eliminating the need to pass them individually with every function call.
+If you leave it empty the default values are applied.
 ```javascript
 const { RansomNote } = require('ransom-note');